Tackling modern slavery within the marine sector

 1. Plan

-Before taking any action, you need to plan and before you can effectively plan, you need to understand what modern slavery means to your organisation.
-Essential to this is carrying out risk assessments, including Port Facility Security Assessments, an Enterprise Risk Register and mapping out your supply chains.
-You should review your current policies and procedures, consider leadership responsibilities and carry out a gap analysis report to identify areas of weakness.
+Before taking any action, you need to plan and before you can effectively plan, you need to understand what modern slavery means to your port and harbour.
+Essential to this is carrying out risk assessments, including port facility security assessments, an Enterprise Risk Register and mapping out your supply chains.
+Considers issues such as:

 2. Do